Drive: the scifi comic: Critical reception

-On his way to Comic-Con 2010, Gary Tyrrell, author of the webcomic blog Fleen, indicated the first collection of Drive comics (Drive – A Hero Rises) was a must-buy saying it would be "purchased by [him] and probably should be by you."
-He also indicated he has been "digging" Drive and "[couldn't] wait to get [his] hands on this first collection."
+On his way to Comic-Con 2010, Gary Tyrrell, author of the webcomic blog Fleen, indicated the first collection of Drive comics (Drive – A Hero Rises) was a must-buy saying it would be "purchased by [him] and probably should be by you".
+He also indicated he has been "digging" Drive and "[couldn't] wait to get [his] hands on this first collection".

-In a review of Drive published on September 19, 2010, Jeff Kapalka of The Post-Standard newspaper out of Syracuse, NY, described the strip as having "taken [...] time to set up [the] universe and populate it with a variety of interesting individuals.
+In a review of Drive published on September 19, 2010, Jeff Kapalka of The Post-Standard newspaper out of Syracuse, New York, described the strip as having "taken ... time to set up [the] universe and populate it with a variety of interesting individuals.
 The story is serious.
 The characters are hilarious."
 He also praised Kellett in the crafting of this comic saying, "It's a fine wire he's walking.
 Telling a continued story at a rate of one page a week is almost a lost art.
 Making it funny while not being able to reference modern pop culture makes it even more difficult.
 Kellett succeeds at both."